High-Performance Java Persistence Newsletter, Issue 12

 Database replication provides fault-tolerance, so, if the Primary node goes down, a Replica can take its place without losing availability.
 Apart from fault-tolerance, replication can also help us scale an application since it provides more nodes to serve traffic.
 If you want to learn how you can redirect read-only transactions to Replica nodes while read-write transactions are executed on the Primary node when using Spring, then you should definitely read this article.

-A very interesting read is this article about MySQL prepared statements and how a ;
+A very interesting read is this article about MySQL prepared statements and how a ; ending character can prevent the driver from using server-side prepared statements.

 Kyle Kingsbury, who’s the author of Jepsen, took the time to check if PostgreSQL 12.3 Serializable Snapshot Isolation really offers transaction schedules that are equivalent to some serial execution.
-Jepsen proved that the PostgreSQL Serializable isolation level allows write-skews-on-disjoint-reads anomaly
+Jepsen proved that the PostgreSQL Serializable isolation level allows write-skews-on-disjoint-reads anomaly.

 Setting a timeout threshold for queries is very important since it allows you to roll back a long-running transaction that the user wouldn’t probably wait for it to finish anyway.
-This article explains how you can configure the session_timeout
+This article explains how you can configure the session_timeout threshold either globally or on a per-session basis.

 Project Releases